More About Robyn & Her Art

 Are there other art forms that you want to try?

 I'd love to try acrylic pours, a huge mural, and I'd like to revisit handbuilding ceramics.
 I would love to learn to do stained glass, and learn more about glass blowing, as well.

 What was your worst art moment?

-It was when I made a sculpture of a head out of the red Carolina clay in the back yard.
+It was when I was about 7.
+I made a sculpture of a head out of the red Carolina clay in the back yard.
 I could actually tell it was a head, and I was so thrilled.
 I took it inside to show my mother, and she said, "Get that dirt out of my kitchen."
 Nothing has topped that since.